PdxCodeGuild/Class_Runtime_Terrors/3 JavaScript/docs/20 - How does JS work.md

 console.log(3)
 ///returns 1, 3, hey!
 ```
-Imagine that setTimeout is an API call that takes a long time to run, and 'console.log(3)' is the ability to scroll down a web page.
+Imagine that setTimeout is an API call that takes a long time to run, and 'console.log(3)' represents the ability to scroll down a web page.
 Because of the *event loop* and asynchronous code, we can perform other operations while lenghty code is being executed.

 setTimeout is momentarily queued in a separate stack called *task queue*, that's why other code runs before it.
 The same happens with API calls, or other asynchronous code.
 It gets momentarily taken away from the stack into a separate queue, and brought back when ready by the *event loop*.